Using a DTMF keypad to control a conference

 |##||Terminate the conference (disconnect all participants including yourself)|

-Note that with calls made via the Pexip Distributed Gateway, any DTMF signals are forwarded to the other party.
+Note that with calls made via the Infinity Gateway, any DTMF signals are forwarded to the other party.
+The only exceptions to this are interop calls to Microsoft Teams and Google Meet where DTMF controls can be used to control the layout and toggle self mute

 The DTMF digits for each control can be changed on a per-theme basis by editing the themeconfig.json file.

-When deciding the digits to be used for each control, you should ensure there is no risk of overlap in situations where one of the digits is not successfully received.
+Each control must be two DTMF digits long, and all the commands must be different.
+When deciding the digits to use for each control, you should ensure there is no risk of overlap in situations where one of the digits is not successfully received.

 For example, if you used: